CVanF5/ngx-inference/README.md

 Troubleshooting
 ---------------
 - If EPP endpoints are unreachable or not listening on gRPC, you may see `BAD_GATEWAY` when failure mode allow is off.
 Toggle `*_failure_mode_allow on` to fail-open during testing.
+- **Enhanced TLS Error Logging**: The module now provides detailed TLS certificate validation error messages (e.g., "invalid peer certificate: UnknownIssuer") instead of generic transport errors.
+Check error logs for specific TLS issues like unknown issuers or certificate validation failures.
 - Ensure your EPP implementation is configured to return a header mutation for the upstream endpoint.
 The module will parse response frames and search for `header_mutation` entries.
 - BBR processes JSON directly in the module - ensure request bodies contain valid JSON with a "model" field.
 - Use `error_log` and debug logging to verify module activation.
-BBR logs body reading and size limit enforcement; EPP logs gRPC errors.
+BBR logs body reading and size limit enforcement; EPP logs gRPC errors with detailed TLS diagnostics.
 Set `error_log` to `debug` to observe processing details.

 Roadmap
 -------